Sven-I-Am/challenge-php-guestbook/README.md

         * I can now `put` and `get` data from `message.json` :heavy_check_mark:
         * I'm showing the messages with the latest message at the top :heavy_check_mark:
         * Finally got the messages to show where I want them, had to move the `require "body.html";` :heavy_check_mark:
+        * had trouble showing the messages up to date after new post submission, something strange was happening when checking the 'isset($_POST)' it now works!!:heavy_check_mark:
+        * added a layer of protection by putting all the user input through a `protect()` method which uses the `htmlspecialchars()` :heavy_check_mark:
+        * I should now have the core functionalities in there :heavy_check_mark:
+          * :exclamation: **although there is still something strange with the first message to be posted after emptying out the json file.**
+        * :tada: **Done with the must haves**
+        * :clock 5; 5PM end of the day, ran out of time for extras

 ## To Do